wonderjiayi/wonderjiayi/README.md

 ---

 ## 👩🏻‍💻 About Me
-I am a graduate student in **Information Systems at Northeastern University**, with a background in **Industrial Design** and strong interests in **UI/UX design, data-driven systems, and full-stack development**.
+I am currently pursuing a Master’s degree in Information Systems at Northeastern University, with a solid programming foundation and a multidisciplinary background.
+I am particularly interested in the intersection of **data analysis, system development, and the natural sciences**.

-My work often blends **aesthetics, human experience, and computational thinking**, aiming to create tools and interfaces that help people understand nature, emotion, and complex systems more intuitively.

----

-## 🌱 Guiding Philosophy — *"Design is where humanity meets nature; technology is how we translate it into experience."*
+In both academic and project work, I use technology to understand and model real-world complexity—from biological behavior and ecological patterns to user activity data.
+Whether I am building full-stack applications, working with data models, or creating interactive tools, I aim to make data more intuitive and meaningful for insights and decision-making.

+I have a long-standing interest in nature and life systems, especially in studying animals, ecology, and environmental data.
+I hope to bridge technology and the life sciences in the future, turning my passion for biology and nature into impactful digital products.

 ---